-- (ii) Foreign currency risk
+(ii) Foreign currency risk

-- The Company is not exposed to significant foreign currency risk.
+The Company is not exposed to significant foreign currency risk.

-- (iii) Other price risk
+(iii) Other price risk

 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market prices, other than those arising from interest rate risk.
-At December 31, 2010 the Company was exposed to other price risk for its contractual obligation as then of \$10,706,574 the portion of this obligation subject to market prices which was settled on April 8, 2011 (note 8 and 10(b)(iii)).
+At December 31, 2010 the Company was exposed to other price risk for its contractual obligation as then of \$10,706,574 the portion of this obligation subject to market prices which was settled on April 8, 2011 (note 9 and 11(b)(iii)).
+As at September 30, 2011 the Company is not materially exposed to Other price risk.